DBonbon/Wagtail-Teki/docs/adding-sentry.md

-# Adding sentry to Pipit
+# Adding sentry to Teki

-It's important to capture and track errors once your app is deployed, that is why Pipit ships with built in Sentry support, this guide explains how you activate it.
+It's important to capture and track errors once your app is deployed, that is why Teki ships with built in Sentry support, this guide explains how you activate it.

 ## Requirements